v0.0.1-alpha

 Architecture Overview

 ODIN follows Domain-Driven Design with a database-per-service pattern.
-Six Spring Boot 3.3 microservices communicate via Kafka events.
+Seven Spring Boot 3.3 microservices communicate via Kafka events.
 Traefik routes external HTTP traffic.

 Design principles